Reducing CO2 emissions (Scope 1 and 2) in manufacturing and Transition Plan

 Bridgestone Americas headquarters

-In 2018, the Bridgestone Americas headquarters tower in Nashville, Tennessee (U.S.) received Leadership in Energy and Environmental Design (LEED®) Gold certification from the U.S. Green Building Council.
-The 48,588 m2, 31-story building is recognized for implementing solutions aimed at achieving high performance in multiple categories: sustainable sites, water efficiency, energy and atmosphere, material and resources, indoor environmental quality and innovation.
+In 2018, Bridgestone Tower, the Bridgestone Americas headquarters in Nashville, Tennessee (U.S.), achieved Leadership in Energy and Environmental Design (LEED®) Gold certification from the U.S. Green Building Council.
+The 48,588 m2, 31-story building is recognized for implementing solutions aimed at achieving high performance in multiple categories: sustainable sites, water efficiency, energy and atmosphere, material and resources, indoor environmental quality, and innovation.

 For more information, please see the news release.